eea/eea.progressbar/README.rst

 3. Go to Plone Site > Working space and add a Progress bar portlet
 4. Or add a Collection, add Progress column for tabular view and enable tabular view for this Collection.
-5. Or go to *Site Setup > Progress Bar Settings* and enable Progress Bar viewlets for your content-types.
+5. Or go to *Site Setup > Progress Bar Settings > Edit* and enable Progress Bar viewlets for your content-types.
+6. Go to *Site Setup > Progress Bar Settings > Edit* and *Enable metadata progress viewlet* for Page; Go to *Site Setup > Progress Bar Settings > Document* and customize your *document completion* strategy for this content-type and then see it in action within a Page.

 Dependencies
 ============
 - plone.app.collection >= 1.0.11
+- eea.jquery >= 7.7
+- eea.icons

 Source code
 ===========